 Most walking shoes will last between 300 and 500 miles.
+(See how many steps that might be in our piece on how many steps you’ll get in a mile!)
 How far yours will take you are determined by many factors including body weight, the design of the shoes and your walking and stride style.
 Picking the best shoes for you can make those miles (and your feet) happy!
 The happier your feet are, the more steps you’ll get in Pacer and the fewer injuries and less discomfort you’ll have to deal with.

 The Pacer app can help you figure out how many steps and miles you have gone in your perfect shoes.
 We hope you’ll walk many happy miles in your favorite shoes with the Pacer Pedometer app giving you motivation and memories along the way!